 |Shoal Island, ON|

-Two members of the Canadian Coast Guard were having lunch in Richards Landing one day, when they noticed in a local publication, the Island Clippings, that the St. Joseph Island Historical Society would be meeting that afternoon.
-The pair decided to attend and informed the group that in order to save maintenance costs "the powers that be" were considering tearing down the Shoal Island Lighthouse and replacing it with a metal tower.
+Two members of the Canadian Coast Guard were having lunch in Richards Landing one day, when they noticed in the Island Clippings, a local publication, that the St. Joseph Island Historical Society would be meeting that afternoon.
+The pair decided to attend and informed the group that in order to save maintenance costs “the powers that be” were considering tearing down Shoal Island Lighthouse and replacing it with a metal tower.